ROMBORAMA/govservice-templates/README.md

 The JSON samples provided are **form JSON exports and not process exports.**

+Where forms integrate with a payment connector, I have removed this section for the export so that you can configure your own.

 In some instances where a PDF is required of the completed form, a printable integration JSON export is also included with the form JSON.